The Package (Lost): 2007 (original timeline)

-On the beach, Ilana (Zuleikha Robinson) is waiting for Richard Alpert (Nestor Carbonell) to return, confident that he will know what to do despite his claim otherwise.
-Meanwhile, Sun, upset by her inability to find Jin, storms off to her garden.
+On the beach, Ilana (Zuleikha Robinson) is waiting for Richard Alpert (Nestor Carbonell) to return, confident that he will know what to do.
+Meanwhile, Sun, upset by Ilana's inability to find Jin, storms off to her garden.
 There, she is greeted by the Man in Black (Terry O'Quinn), who offers to take her to Jin.
 Unwilling to trust him, she runs for the beach, knocking herself out against a tree branch on the way.
-Benjamin Linus (Michael Emerson) finds her alone, and the head injury has left her unable to speak English, though still able to understand it.
+The head injury leaves her unable to speak English, though still able to understand it.

 Richard returns with Hugo "Hurley" Reyes (Jorge Garcia), having decided on a course of action.
-Knowing that the plane on the Hydra island is the only means for the Man in Black to escape, he intends to destroy it.
-Sun is vehemently opposed to the idea, having come to the island to retrieve Jin.
+Knowing that the plane on Hydra Island is the only means for the Man in Black to escape, he intends to destroy it.
+Sun is opposed to the idea, having come back to the island to retrieve Jin.
 Jack Shephard (Matthew Fox) convinces her that they will find Jin and use the plane to get everyone home.

-Meanwhile, the Man in Black reveals to Claire Littleton (Emilie de Ravin) that he needs to gather all the remaining candidates, or he will not be able to leave the island.
-Before leaving to retrieve Sun, the Man in Black speaks with Sayid Jarrah, who tells him he no longer feels any sort of emotion.
+Meanwhile, the Man in Black reveals to Claire Littleton (Emilie de Ravin) that he needs to gather all the remaining candidates, or he will be unable to leave the island.
+Before leaving to retrieve Sun, the Man in Black speaks with Sayid Jarrah, who reveals he no longer feels any sort of emotion.
 When the Man in Black leaves, the camp is attacked by the team hired by Charles Widmore (Alan Dale).
-They tranquilize the entire group and take Jin to the Hydra island.
-Jin awakens inside Room 23 and Zoe (Sheila Kelley) shows him a grid map the Dharma Initiative used to identify pockets of electromagnetism.
-Knowing that Jin was once a member of Dharma, Zoe asks Jin for his help.
+They tranquilize the group and take Jin to the Hydra island.
+Jin awakens inside Room 23 and Zoe (Sheila Kelley) shows him a grid map the DHARMA Initiative used to identify pockets of electromagnetism.
+Knowing that Jin was once a member of DHARMA, Zoe asks Jin for his help.
 However, Jin demands to see Widmore.

-The Man in Black, accompanied by Sayid, takes a boat to the Hydra island to confront Widmore.
-When Widmore denies having taken Jin, the Man in Black warns him that war has finally come to the island and returns to his camp.
+The Man in Black and Sayid take a boat to Hydra Island to confront Widmore.
+When Widmore denies having taken Jin, the Man in Black warns him that war has come to the island and returns to his camp.
 Sayid is left behind to spy on them.
-Widmore is angry about the fact that Zoe has taken Jin ahead of schedule and orders her to bring the "package" from the submarine.
+Angry about the fact that Zoe has taken Jin ahead of schedule, Widmore orders her to bring the "package" from the submarine.
 Widmore gives Sun's digital camera to Jin, which has photos of his daughter.
-He explains that he has come to the island to stop the Man in Black from escaping.
-Widmore then tells Jin that he needs to meet the "package", a person they brought to the island.

-The episode ends with Sayid spying on Widmore's team in the water, and witnessing a drugged Desmond Hume (Henry Ian Cusick) being dragged out of the submarine.
+Widmore explains that he has come to the island to stop the Man in Black from escaping.
+He then says that Jin needs to meet the "package", a person they brought to the island.
+Spying on Widmore's team in the water, Sayid witnesses a drugged Desmond Hume (Henry Ian Cusick) being dragged out of the submarine.